ATFutures/who/README.md

 gender issues timeliness privately owned etc

-**Government plans for alleviating congestion and pollution** in 1990(?) all diesel/petrol(=gasoline?) three-wheelers were banned, now only electric ones introduced green stickers (though apparently these can be bought for a bribe) ring road, bus rapid transit. metro has been examined a few times
+**Government plans for alleviating congestion and pollution**

+In 1990(?) all diesel/petrol(=gasoline?) three-wheelers were banned, now only electric ones introduced green stickers (though apparently these can be bought for a bribe) ring road, bus rapid transit. metro has been examined a few times

-**Making a case for cycling** Clean Air Network, Kathmandu Cycle City etc
+**Making a case for cycling**

+Clean Air Network, Kathmandu Cycle City etc

 most trips are under 30 mins/10 km, relatively flat, so could all be easily made on foot

 **People's attitudes towards cycling** poor people's thing, most own a bicycle, air too polluted, no space

 **Government sponsored infrastructures** already quite a bit, but more plans than follow-through

-### Assessing the quality of OpenStreetMap of Kathmandu

-Kathmandu is very well represented on OpenStreetMap, thanks to a number of projects by the Kathmandu Living Labs (KLL) organisation <!-- link to KLL website-->.
-KLL has not only informed residents about the importance of having accurate and freely available spatial data, and how these can help improve interactions between the local governing authorities and citizens, but also arranged training workshops to educate them in how to map their environments accurately, which by 2015 had been provided to over 1,400 people.
-In addition to this, they have had a specific project which involved mapping schools and hospitols in the area.
-Their webiste states that their initiative has resulted in the mapping of 2,054,436 buildings and 135,063 kilometers of roads.

 **Demography and population of Kathmandu**